dottjt/tumblour/README.md

 # Notes

-// I think SWEET_CHERRY_EROTICA is returning some 404s, I imagine because of the tumblr porn purge.
+// I think SWEET_CHERRY_EROTICA drafts is returning some 404s, I imagine because of the tumblr porn purge.
 That's okay, only the text was original.

+// same for blackwhite ink curves drafts.
+Maybe have to look into it.

 # Emails